kexin-zhang/airbnb-vs-hotels/data/README.md

 * lat
 * lon

+`listings_tagged.csv`: Airbnb listings information (on Dropbox)
+* id
+* name
+* listing_url
+* price
+* beds
+* amenities
+* latitude
+* longitude
+* summary
+* state
+* location_cell: ID of the location cell that the listing belongs to, this is the ID of the closest cluster center, or None if the closest center is over 1 km away.

 `reviews<x>.jl` TripAdvisor reviews for each hotel (on Dropbox) Reviews are in json lines format - each line in the file is a JSON with the following review information
 * review_username: username of TripAdvisor reviewer